samanbey/summerschool-leaflet/_posts/2023-07-17-gettingstarted.md

         <script src="https://unpkg.com/leaflet@1.9.4/dist/leaflet.js"></script>
 ```

-The next thing needed is a DIV element which wll contain the map viewer.
+The next thing needed is a DIV element which will contain the map viewer.
 It can be anywhere in the BODY section of your HTML.
 Give it an ID to help identifying it:
 ``` html
         <div id="map"></div>
 ```